Loricariichthys nudirostris

-Loricariichthys nudirostris is a species of catfish in the family Loricariidae.
-It is endemic to Brazil, where it occurs in the Amazon River basin.
-The species reaches 23.5 cm in standard length, can weigh up to at least 89.6 g, and is believed to be a facultative air-breather.
+Loricariichthys nudirostris is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes..
+It is endemic to Brazil, where it occurs in the Amazon River basin in the states of Amazonas and Pará.
+This species reaches a maximum standard length of 23.5 cm, can weigh up to at least 89.64 g, and is believed to be a facultative air-breather.